tari-project/rfcs/src/Glossary.md

 Validator nodes (VNs) make up the Tari second layer, or [Digital Asset Network].
 VNs are responsible for creating and updating [digital asset]s living on the Tari network.

+## Validator Node committee

+[validator node committee]: #validator-node-committee "A group of second-layer nodes that carry out BFT consensus to validate digital asset state transitions"

+Validator nodes (VNs) validate and execute instructions on the Digital Assets Network (DAN).
+They are also responsible for maintaining state in DAN assets.

 ## Wallet

 [wallet]: #wallet "A Wallet for Tari coins"